wp-plugins/easy-testimonials/readme.txt

 OK!
 We have a great page with some helpful information here: http://goldplugins.com/documentation/easy-testimonials-documentation/

+= I Updated, and my formatting changed! =

+Yikes!
+Before 1.7.2, we were not respecting the content filter when outputting testimonials.
+So, you may have to update the CSS of paragraph tags inside .testimonial_body.
+For more information, contact us via our website or support forum.

 = Hey!
 How do I allow my visitors to submit testimonials? =

 Great question!
 With the Pro version of the plugin, you can do this with our front end form that is output with a shortcode!
 Testimonials will show up as pending on the Dashboard, for admin moderation.
 Visit here to purchase the Pro version: http://goldplugins.com/our-plugins/easy-testimonials-details/